jcook3701/ClubPoker/README.md

 # club-wpt-chrome-extension

-This Chrome extension scrapes tournament information from the ClubWPT lobby website and adds them to your Google Calendar.
+Unofficial helper tool for  ClubWPT's website.
+Not affiliated with WPT in any way.
+This Chrome extension scrapes tournament information from the ClubWPT lobby website modifies live tournament times for user specified timezone and allows the ability to add tournaments to a specified Google Calendar.
+No longer will you miss the large daily tournaments.

 ## Pre-commit commands